mosquitogames/1819rulebook/5_important_concepts.md

 ## Moving cards

+### Population cards
+{: .no_toc }

+With **one move**, you can move a Population card to any vacant Population slot in the same tableau.

+### Market and Leader cards
+{: .no_toc }

-You can move **standalone cards** and **cards at the edges of Communities**.
+You can move Market and Leader cards that are **standalone** or **at the edge of a Community**.
 With **one move**, you can:
 - Connect a standalone card to a Community.
 - Separate a card from a Community.
 - Separate a card from one Community and connect it to another.

-Population cards move with the card they are attached to.
-Alternatively, you can also move **Population cards** themselves to any card with sufficient Population slots.
+In this case,Population cards move with the card they are attached to.

-Cards cannot move between players' Tableaus.
+Cards cannot move *between* tableaus.
 One move must be completed before the next one can begin.
 You may make fewer moves than specified, or opt not to move any card.

 ![Move card](img/move.jpg)

-> *Example.* You have a Community of three cards and one standalone card in your Tableau.
+> *Example.* You have a Community of three cards and one standalone card in your tableau.
 You may move any card except School.
 With 1 move, you can:
 - Connect Sports Day (together with Orang Laut) to G.D.
 Coleman; or
 - Separate the Resident from School; or
 - Separate the Resident from School and connect him to Sports Day; or